 Because Seasonal Savings makes changes that are small over a few weeks, you have time to get used to your new schedule.
 Saving energy is important but you’ll always be in control.
 If your new temperature schedule is too hot or too cold, you can always change the temperature on your thermostat, change your temperature schedule, or unenroll from Seasonal Savings.

 If your energy provider offers Seasonal Savings in your area, you may receive an invitation to turn it on.

-The Nest Leaf can Help you to choose efficient temperatures
+Look for the Nest Leaf to help you choose efficient temperatures

 The temperatures that earn the Leaf will depend on your temperature preferences, your home, and your schedule.
 The Leaf will challenge you to choose temperatures that are a little lower or higher than you’re used to.

-The range of temepratures that earn a Leaf will also change over time as your Nest thermostat continues to learn and as you save energy.
+If you have a Nest Thermostat E or Nest Learning Thermostat, the range of temperatures that earn a Leaf will also change over time as your thermostat continues to learn.

 Savings results with Nest thermostats

 Multiple studies, including those run by energy companies independently from Nest, have shown that on average customers save 10-12% on heating and 15% on cooling after a Nest thermostat is installed.
 Based on typical energy costs this means a savings of $131-145 a year.

 We looked at the energy bills of real people in 41 states before and after they installed a Nest thermostat, as well as looked at data from 2 independent studies from real homes with real families.